Jim’s Original in Chicago: Polish Sausage and Pork Chop

 There is usually a line of people waiting out front to order.
 If the counter seating is full, you might see people sitting in their cars devouring a sandwich or two.

-What’s even better about Jim’s is that you can get your fix of a Polish or pork chop sandwich at all hours of the day.
-They are open 24 hours day.
+What’s even better about Jim’s is that you can get your Polish or pork chop sandwich fix at any time.
+They are open 24 hours a day.

 Jim’s Original Menu